How to Set Reasonable Expectations for Social Media Results

 - Ask employees who are active on LinkedIn to re-share these posts though their individual profiles to further expand your reach.

-There are certainly additional tactics you could use (including advertising) but for the sake of brevity, let’s stop here.
+There are certainly other tactics you could use (including advertising) but for the sake of brevity, let’s stop here.
 My point is that your tactics will be specific to the platforms you plan to use.
-Yes, there will be similarities but each social channel will require unique posts and will offer different ways to reach your target audience.
+There will be similarities but each social channel will require unique posts and will offer different ways to reach your target audience.

 3. Determine Metrics to Track and How to Track Them

-All of the social media channels offer reporting on your performance within that platform, but they do not provide information on what happens after people leave the platform.
-Now that you know exactly what you are planning to do identify the metrics that will demonstrate your progress and make sure you have the ability to track those metrics.
+All social media channels offer reporting on your performance within that platform, but they don’t provide information on what happens after people leave the platform.
+Now that you know exactly what you’re planning to do identify the metrics that will demonstrate your progress and make sure you have the ability to track those metrics.

-For example: The campaign above is intended to attract people to your website to download an e-book.
+For instance: The campaign above will attract people to your website to download an e-book.
 Your social platform will provide metrics up to the point when someone clicks on the landing page URL.
-You must determine how you will continue to track everything that happens after they land on your website by setting up connections between your social posts and your website analytic tools.
-Here is a great blog post that describes how to make the connection between social media and your website with Google Analytics.
+You must determine how you will track everything that happens after they land on your website by setting up connections between your social posts and your website analytic tools.
+Here’s a great blog post that describes how to make the connection between social media and your website with Google Analytics.

-Please keep in mind that in the example above every single element involved in the campaign will affect your results.
-If your social effort is successful in getting people to your landing page, but the landing page is poorly designed and doesn’t inspire action the whole campaign falls apart.
-So, carefully consider every step your target audience will take and tighten up any points of weakness.
+Please keep in mind that in the example above every single element involved in the campaign will affect your social media results.
+If you are successful in getting people to your landing page, but the landing page is poorly designed the whole campaign falls apart.
+So carefully consider every step your target audience will take and tighten up any points of weakness.

-With a little planning and communication you will be on the path toward setting reasonable expectations for your social media efforts.
-Stay abreast of the state of social media, create measurable goals and tactics then follow through by analyzing the results and making adjustments.
-Compare your results to how much it costs for your organization to participate in social media and you will be able to show the complete picture and make more accurate suggestions for continual improvement and that ever elusive ROI.
+With a little planning and communication you will be on the path toward setting reasonable expectations for your social media results.
+Stay abreast of the state of social media.
+Create measurable goals and tactics then follow through by analyzing your progress and making adjustments.
+Finally, compare your results to how much it costs for your organization to participate in social media.
+Then you will be able to show the complete picture and make more accurate suggestions for continual improvement and that ever elusive ROI.